topology.wh — complete example

 - name: main

-retention: "30d" # optional duration string; omit to keep forever
+retention: "30d" # optional; omit to keep forever

 agents: